 - Must possess valid Washington State Driver’s License, automobile insurance, and a reliable means of transportation.

 Physical Activities and Requirements of this Position

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is regularly required to use hands to finger, handle, or feel.
 The employee frequently is required to sit and talk or hear.
-The employee is occasionally required to stand; walk; reach with hands and arms; and stoop, kneel, crawl, or crouch.
-The employee must occasionally lift and/or move up to 50 pounds.
-Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception, and ability to adjust focus.
+The employee is occasionally required to stand; walk; reach with hands and arms; and stoop, kneel, or crouch.
+The employee must occasionally lift and/or move up to 40 pounds (average three-year-old).
+Specific vision abilities required by this job include close vision.

 Since 1942, Boyer Children’s Clinic has worked to empower families and improve the lives of children with special needs.
 We recognize the impact of a diverse staff who reflect the families we serve, and we continuously strive to extend our core values of equity and inclusion into the broader community.
 We encourage all qualified individuals to apply for employment at Boyer, especially members of underrepresented groups and veterans.